-The Common Thread Podcast The Thurman Center, a division of the Dean of Students Office, is committed to preserving the legacy of Dr. Howard Thurman by breaking barriers of divisive- ness and building community.
-The Common Thread podcast explores a variety of issues, including sexual- ity, sexual health, and University resources concerning sexual misconduct. ongoing rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking prevention and awareness Online/Ongoing Students, Faculty & Staff Town Hall Meetings Held periodically, town hall meetings give students an opportunity to meet with the Chief of Police & Execu- tive Director of Public Safety and the Dean of Students to discuss safety and security on campus.
-Town hall meetings are announced on the Police Department website. crime prevention programs Periodically Students, Faculty & Staff Safety Week BUPD sponsors Safety Week each fall semester.
-Held at the George Sherman Union, Safety Week includes discussions about RAD, computer and bicycle registra- tion, and information and resources about a number of other safety issues, including alcohol. crime prevention programs Annually (Fall) Students, Faculty & Staff Group Meetings Members of the Boston University Police Department meet regularly with student groups, including frater- nities and sororities, to foster good relations and to discuss safety issues or any topics that may come up. crime prevention programs Ongoing Students Informational and Educational Materials The Boston University Police Department prepares and disseminates information about safety and crime prevention, including tips for safety in the dorms and suggestions for steps to take if you are the victim of a crime.
+The Common Thursd Dadasat The Common Thread Podcast 0 " (0 ) The Thurman Center, a division of the Dean of Students Office, is committed to preserving the legacy of Dr. Howard Thurman by breaking barriers of divisive- ness and building community.
+The Common Thread podcast explores a variety of issues, including sexuality, sexual health, and University resources concerning sexual misconduct. ongoing rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking prevention and awareness Online/Ongoing Students, Faculty & Staff Safety Week BUPD sponsors Safety Week each fall semester.
+Held at the George Sherman Union, Safety Week includes discussions about RAD, computer and bicycle registration, and information and resources about a number of other safety issues, including alcohol. crime prevention programs Annually (Fall) Students, Faculty & Staff Group Meetings Members of the Boston University Police Department meet regularly with student groups, including fraternities and sororities, to foster good relations and to discuss safety issues or any topics that may come up. crime prevention programs Ongoing Students Informational and Educational Materials The Boston University Police Department prepares and disseminates information about safety and crime prevention, including tips for safety in the dorms and suggestions for steps to take if you are the victim of a crime.
 The Medical Campus Public Safety Department prepares and disseminates a variety of informational brochures providing general guidance for safety and crime prevention, including bicycle theft, "street sense," and identity theft. crime prevention programs Ongoing Students, Faculty & Staff Public Safety Meet & Greet: Medical Student Residence An evening of pizza and public safety presentations welcoming new and returning medical students to the Medical Student Residence facility.
-The Department of Public Safety, Boston University Police, Boston Police, and Transit Police are all represented and engage students in conversation about personal safety, campus security procedures, reporting crimes, and the impor- tance of looking out for one another in the busy urban environment of the Medical Campus. campus security procedures and practices Annually Students (MED)
+The Department of Public Safety, Boston University Police, Boston Police, and Transit Police are all represented and engage students in conversation about personal safety, campus security procedures, reporting crimes, and the importance of looking out for one another in the busy urban environment of the Medical Campus. campus security procedures and practices Annually Student s (MED)

-Mental Health Training/Well-Being (for Faculty & Staff) Boston University offers an online training program, through Kognito, which is aimed at increasing the "safety net" for students by educating faculty and staff in identifying signs of distress; approaching students they are worried about; and referring students to addi- tional support services, if necessary. mental health training Ongoing Faculty & Staff Terriers Connect - Suicide Prevention Training Program Terriers Connect, offered through Student Health Services Behavioral Medicine, is an in-person training program that teaches members of the Boston Univer- sity community to identify signs of distress, develop effective skills for communicating with and supporting students, and provide accurate information about refer- rals to mental health professionals. suicide prevention, looking out for one another Ongoing and Upon Request Faculty, Staff & Students
+Mental Health Training/Well-Being (for Faculty & Staff) Boston University offers an online training program, through Kognito, which is aimed at increasing the "safety net" for students by educating faculty and staff in identifying signs of distress; approaching students they are worried about; and referring students to additional support services, if necessary. mental health training Ongoing Faculty & Staff Terriers Connect - Suicide Prevention Training Program Terriers Connect, offered through Student Health Services Behavioral Medicine, is an in-person training program that teaches members of the Boston University community to identify signs of distress, develop effective skills for communicating with and supporting students, and provide accurate information about referrals to mental health professionals. suicide prevention, looking out for one another Ongoing and Upon Request Faculty, Staff & Students